aleshaleksey/fansys23/weapons.md

 Weapon rules here are based on DnD 3.5, DnD 5e and Pathfinder weapons rules.

 ## Weapons
 Weapons are tools that increase the lethality of martial combatants.
 For the sake of most abilities other than "sunder", unarmed techniques count as weapons.
 Each type of weapon requires its own proficiency.
+In all, there 5 categories and 18 types.
 The following categories and types of weapons exist:

 - **Unarmed combat**
   - Strikes